penrose/penrose/packages/docs-site/blog/bloom.md

 Much of the language we use to describe diagrams involves either constraints we would like to satisfy, or objectives we would like to maximize.
 For example, we might specify that two polygons must be “touching”, or that two circles are “near” to each other.
-Penrose, a system for generating diagrams from plaintext, lets the user describe their diagrams using an extensive library of these descriptions, and then optimizes the diagram to satisfy them.
+Penrose lets the user describe their diagrams using an extensive library of these descriptions, and then optimizes the diagram to satisfy them.
 Bloom builds on this, allowing you to describe these diagrams directly in JavaScript, and continuously